 Anyway, the flour replacement that seemed to work best just so happened to be one that I’ve really gotten into lately: lupin flour!
 Lupins (or lupini) are a type of bean, most common in the Mediterranean, and one that has really taken off, thanks to ketoers.
 It’s super low in carbs and high in protein.
 Usually, I buy lupini beans brined in jars from either the Kosher or Mediterranean food section of my local grocery store, but I’ve also seen them in the Latin American food section.
 The flour is a different story, though, and I’ve only been able to find it online.

 A quick note – these do not taste exactly like bagels.
 For starters, they are not boiled before being baked.
 However, they are still pretty darn delicious and make a wonderful base for vegan cream cheese or a buttery spread.
 I also like to use them to make tiny bagel pizzas with them.
+You can also make these into dinner rolls by dividing the dough into 4 portions and baking on a regular baking sheet instead of a bagel/doughnut mold.

 Tips on Making Flax-Free Vegan Keto Bagels (gluten-free-, soy-free, nut-free, coconut-free)